pgerv12/streamsx.documentation/docs/edgeanalytics/index.markdown

 * Streams Processing Language (SPL)
   1. [sample.netflow](https://github.com/IBMStreams/sample.netflow) - Level: Advanced, multi-application submission, coordination - Collects network statistics and presents them centrally in a web display.

+For more information about develop and building edge applications using IBM Streams, see [Moving analytics to the edge with Edge Analytics](https://www.ibm.com/support/knowledgecenter/SSQNUZ_3.0.1/svc-edge/usage.html).

+***

+One way to communicate data from edge applications to a central cloud platform, service, or application is through a data feed or messaging system like Apache Kafka.
+See [Apache Kafka options for edge applications](kafka-options) for a list of a few possible Kafka installation options and how to interface with those options in your edge applications using Streams toolkits.